 Have you ever heard of hand-dipped ricotta, or ricotta impastata?
 If you’ve never tried them, do it ASAP!
 You will be shocked by the rich, creamy texture.
 And once you try it, message me immediately in the comment section below so we can take about how awesome it is together!

 Oh, but first… check out some of my other favorite cupcakes on Foodal:

 Photos by Nikki Cervone, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on March 29, 2013.
-Last updated: March 28, 2020 at 15:58 pm.
+Last updated on March 25, 2020.